roman-milk/roman-milk.github.io/robs-revenge.md

  There was another pause and then she said, "I will tell you this.
 Jessica was right.
 Once you do threesomes and foursomes and like them you are always going to want to do them again.
 I do want to do them again, but the only way I ever will is if you are one of the men."

  "Then you are shit out of luck my little sex bomb, because I am just not wound that way."
-Report_Story #3